Skip to Content

 What is Peri-Peri Sauce?

-The peri-peri sauce is used as a seasoning or marinade and the birds-eye chili is the key ingredient to Peri-Peri sauce.
+The peri-peri sauce is used as a seasoning or marinade, and the birds-eye chili is the key ingredient to Peri-Peri sauce.
 This is what gives this dish a spicy kick.
-It is rich in Vitamins A, B, and C. This spicy pepper is known to enhance your mood due to the birds-eye chili containing capsaicin.
+It is rich in Vitamins A, B, and C. This spicy pepper is known to enhance your mood due to the bird's-eye chili containing capsaicin.

 The Peri-peri Sauce is made from peri-peri chilis which are also known as the birds-eye chili.
 The recipe for this sauce varies from region to region depending on intended use (seasoning or marinade).
 However, the key ingredients are the birds-eye chilis, garlic, oil, seasonings, and an acidic base like lemon, lime, or vinegar.